julowe/latex/README.md

 * `apt.txt` for apt-installing the latex components
 * `environment.yml` for installing the python dependencies
-* `postBuild` for forcing matplotlib to build the font cache and for installing JupyterLab Latex.
+* `postBuild` for forcing matplotlib to build the font cache

 Thanks to [m-weigand](https://github.com/m-weigand) for giving [inspiration for this repo](https://github.com/m-weigand/binder-example-latex-mpl/blob/master/index.ipynb)!